PintoGideon/Adopt-Me/Readme.md

 # React Hooks

-React does not support 2-way data binding.
 Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.

 ```